-Jennifer Aniston was born in Sherman Oaks, California on February 11, 1969.
+Jennifer Aniston was born in Sherman Oaks, California, on February 11, 1969.
 Her parents were both actors and encouraged her high school interest in drama.
 She had a few minor roles before landing one on the NBC sitcom Friends as Rachel Green.
 The hugely popular series made her a star.
 Since its conclsion in 2004, she has been in several films, including The Break-Up with Vince Vaughn.

 Aniston has also nurtured a big-screen career, often alternating between small, independent films like Office Space and 2002's The Good Girl and big-budget productions like the Jim Carrey vehicle Bruce Almighty.
-Recent films include 2004's Along Came Polly opposite Ben Stiller, Derailed and Rumor Has It.
+Other films include 2004's Along Came Polly opposite Ben Stiller, Derailed and Rumor Has It.
 In 2006, she continued her mix of filmmaking styles with the ensemble production Friends with Money, which opened at Cannes, and the blockbuster romantic dramedy The Break-Up.

 Aniston starred in Marley & Me alongside Owen Wilson in 2008.
 It set a record for the largest Christmas Day box office ever, with more than $14 million in ticket sales and a No. 1 ranking at the box office.
 Her next film, He's Just Not That into You, premiered in February 2009.
 The movie made $27.5 million, again ranking No. 1 at the box office in its opening weekend.
 While the film received mixed reviews, Aniston's performance was praised by critics.

 Aniston has continued to keep steady work in her typical genre of romantic comedies or simply comedies. in 2011, she starred in the film Horrible Bosses alongside Jason Bateman, Colin Farrell and Jason Sudekis, with whom she was romantically linked.
 She would later work with Sudekis again in We're the Millers (2013).